-It may sound simple, but when you drive too fast, you are more likely to be involved in a motor vehicle accident.
-And yet, many drivers continue to break the law and exceed the speed limit.
-Understanding the reasons people speed and the dangers speeding creates for motorists may help us all make an effort to slow down to save lives.
+It may sound simple, but when you drive too fast, you are more likely to be involved in a motor vehicle wreck.
+And yet, as our Indianapolis car accident lawyer emphasizes, many drivers continue to break the law and exceed the speed limit.
+Understanding the reasons people speed and the dangers speeding creates for motorists may help us all make an effort to slow down to save lives and prevent fatal auto crashes.

 You’ve made excuses for speeding yourself, so it may come as no surprise that people often have what they feel are valid reasons for exceeding the speed limit.
 The National Highway Safety Administration (NHTSA) recently conducted a study of the motivations behind speeding.
 They found that people’s reasons for speeding fall into to a few main categories.
 They are the following: